 It was an early form of forest gardening.

-With these ancient stories in mind, we can create vibrantly abundant and healthy edible perennial gardens that require a lot less maintenance and that can become a legacy into the future.
-This is the inspiration behind the modern food production strategy called a food forest.
+With these ancient stories in mind, we can create vibrantly abundant perennial gardens that require less maintenance.
+Above all, they can be a legacy left for future generations.

 Would you like to learn more about using permaculture techniques to improve the biodiversity of your garden, reduce maintenance, and increase yield?